 - Ask about exercise: This may help prevent blood clots from forming and may help keep your child's lungs filled with air.
 Ask your child's healthcare providers if you can help him walk or do exercises while he is in bed.

 - Help your child find a comfortable position: If your child complains of a burning feeling in his chest while lying in bed, help him to change his position.
 This may decrease his pain.

 - Check your child's chest tube for kinks or loops: Make sure the tube is laid out on the bed close to your child.
 Do not let loops of tubing hang over the bed.
 The tubing should be long enough so that it will not be pulled out when your child moves or turns.
-If your child's chest tube gets disconnected, tell caregivers immediately.
+If your child's chest tube gets disconnected, tell healthcare providers immediately.

 - Keep the suction device below the level of your child's chest: This will help the fluids drain out from your child's chest to the container below.
 This will also help prevent fluids from flowing back into your child's chest.

 - Make sure your child's chest tube is secure: Make sure the chest tube is securely taped to your child's body below his bandage.
 The chest tube may also be taped to the suction device to prevent the tubes from coming apart.

 What are the risks of chest tubes in children?

 - Your child may get an infection, or the place where the tube goes in may bleed too much.
 Your child's organs, blood vessels, or nerves may get damaged.
 Your child could have chest pain after the procedure.
 Your child may need to have the procedure again if the tube gets pulled out.
 If your child's condition comes back after treatment, he may need another chest tube.
 The chest tube may not decrease your child's signs and symptoms, or your child's healthcare provider may not be able to insert the tube.
 If this happens, your child may need to have another procedure or surgery.